• Skip to primary navigation

 Check with your organization to learn more about considerations for reimbursement.

 Can I get tuition assistance or financial aid with the government?
+Expand

 No, this program does not qualify for traditional reimbursement methods through the government.
 However, in the past, students have found creative ways to fund their education including crowd funding such as Kickstarters and Indiegogo campaigns, as well as grant money from the government and more.
 Where there’s a will there’s a way.

 Does Certificate in Applied Positive Psychology (C.A.P.P.) qualify for tuition assistance from the GI Bill?
+Expand

 While Certificate in Applied Positive Psychology (C.A.P.P.) doesn’t qualify for the GI Bill, we do offer a $300 discount to all persons who have served in the army or navy.
 Contact us for details.

-CPPA (Canadian Positive Psychology Association) PROGRAM DISCLAIMERS/FAQs:
+CPPA (Canadian Positive Psychology Association) PROGRAM DISCLAIMERS/FAQs: Expand

 Disclaimer: